Semester Tuition and Fee Schedule

 - The Ronald Reagan National Defense Authorization Act established Chapter 1607 - Department of Defense Educational Program to provide educational assistance to members of the reserve components called or ordered to active duty in response to a war or national emergency (contingency operations) as declared by the President or Congress.
 This program is being “sunsetted” by the VA as of 11/14/2016.

-- Although most veterans have 10 years from their date of discharge to use their VA educational benefits, the “New GI Bill®” allows 15 years.
+- Although most veterans have 10 years from their date of discharge to use their VA educational benefits, the “New GI Bill” allows 15 years if the date of separation was prior to January 1, 2013.

 Rates of benefits vary.
 For the most recent information on all VA educational programs, visit the VA website at www.gibill.va.gov or call toll free 1-888-442-4551.

-All veterans and eligible individuals receiving subsistence allowances under the GI Bill® are required to report PROMPTLY to the Veterans Affairs Office any changes which may affect the amount of money being received.
+All veterans and eligible individuals receiving subsistence allowances under the GI Bill® are required to promptly report any changes that may affect the amount of money being received to the Veterans Affairs Office.
 Students are required to report when they drop courses, withdraw from school, change marital status, or stop attending classes for any reason.
 Students are not only expected to achieve satisfactory progress but to regularly pursue goals and attend classes.

 Students receiving Veterans educational benefits will be placed on academic probation any time their cumulative grade point average (GPA) falls below 2.0.